crossplane/upjet/docs/generating-a-provider.md

    the [Configuring a Resource](/docs/configuring-a-resource.md) document._**

-8. Now we can generate our Upjet Provider:
+7. Now we can generate our Upjet Provider:

    ```bash
    make generate
    ```

-### Adding New Resources

-To add more resources, please **follow the steps between 6-8 for each resource**.

-Alternatively, you can drop the `tjconfig.WithIncludeList` option in provider Configuration which would generate all resources, and you can add resource configurations as a next step.

 ## Test